Pierre Turgeon: New York Islanders

 On October 25, 1991, after over four years with the Sabres, Turgeon was traded (along with Benoît Hogue, Uwe Krupp and Dave McLlwain) to the New York Islanders in exchange for Pat LaFontaine, Randy Wood, Randy Hillier and future considerations.
 Turgeon's best season as an Islander was in 1992–93, where he scored 58 goals and 132 points and helped lead the Islanders to the Wales Conference Finals, where they would lose to eventual Stanley Cup champion Montreal Canadiens in five games.
 En route, the Islanders defeated the Washington Capitals and upset the two-time defending Stanley Cup champions Pittsburgh Penguins.

 The first round series, which the Islanders won in six games, is infamous for an on-ice incident.
 After scoring a goal to put the Islanders up 5-1 during game six at Nassau Coliseum, Turgeon was checked from behind by Dale Hunter of the Capitals as he celebrated his goal.
-Turgeon suffered a separated shoulder and missed the ensuing series against the Penguins.
+Turgeon suffered a separated shoulder and missed the first six games of the ensuing series against the Penguins.
 Hunter received a then-record 21-game suspension for the hit.
-Turgeon returned for the semifinals against the Montreal Canadiens after missing seven games.
-The Islanders, who were widely believed to be favorites to go on to the Stanley Cup that year and meet the Los Angeles Kings, bowed out to a less-talented Canadiens team because of his injury.
+In the semifinals against the Montreal Canadiens, Turgeon tallied five points in four games.